quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part17_Rollout_Algorit.md

 #### Selection in MCTS

 Background context: The selection step of MCTS involves traversing the tree from the root node to a leaf node using a tree policy that balances exploration and exploitation.
-The policy can be greedy or use an informed rule like \(\epsilon\)-greedy or UCB.
+The policy can be greedy or use an informed rule like $\epsilon$-greedy or UCB.

 :p How does the selection phase work in MCTS?
 ??x